-For stock options requiring an assessment of value during the six months ended June 30, 2017, the fair value of each stock option award was estimated using the Black-Scholes option-pricing model with the following assumptions:
+For stock options requiring an assessment of value during the nine months ended September 30, 2017, the fair value of each stock option award was estimated using the Black-Scholes option-pricing model with the following assumptions:

 Risk-free interest rate 1.18% to 1.53%

 Expected dividend yield 0%

-Expected volatility 308.51% to 311.11%
+Expected volatility 308.51% to 332.63%

 Expected life 1.5 to 3.5 years

 On December 24, 2013, the Company entered into an agreement with NDA Consulting Corp. ("NDA") for consultation and advice in the field of oncology research and drug development.
 As part of the agreement, NDA also agreed to cause its president, Dr. Daniel D. Von Hoff, M.D., to become a member of the Company's Scientific Advisory Committee.
 In connection with this agreement, NDA was granted stock options to purchase 100,000 shares of the Company's common stock, vesting 25,000 shares on June 24, 2014, and thereafter 25,000 shares annually on June 24, 2015, 2016 and 2017, exercisable for a period of five years from the date of grant at \$0.13 per share, which was the fair market value of the Company's common stock on the grant date.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was initially determined to be \$12,960 (\$0.13 per share).
-The Company re-measures the non-vested options to fair value at the end of each reporting period.
-The unvested portion of the fair value of the stock options was charged to operations of (\$9,646) and \$2,492, respectively, with respect to these stock options.
+The Company re-measured the non-vested options to fair value at the end of each reporting period.
+The unvested portion of the fair value of the stock options was charged to operations ratably from December 24, 2013 through June 24, 2017.
+During the nine months ended September 30, 2017, the Company recorded a charge to operations of \$2,492 with respect to these stock options.

 Effective September 14, 2015, the Company entered into a Collaboration Agreement with BioPharmaWorks LLC ("BioPharmaWorks"), pursuant to which the Company engaged BioPharmaWorks to perform certain services for the Company as described at Note 7.
 In connection with the Collaboration Agreement, the Company agreed to issue to BioPharmaWorks 1,000,000 fully-vested shares of the Company's common stock, valued at \$260,000, based upon the closing price of the Company's common stock of \$0.26 per share, on September 14, 2015.
 Additionally, the Company issued to BioPharmaWorks two options in the form of warrants to purchase 1,000,000 shares (500,000 shares per warrant) of the Company's common stock.
 The first warrant vested on September 14, 2016 and is exercisable for a period of five years from the date of grant at \$1.00 per share.
-The second warrant vested on September 14, 2017 and is exercisable for a period of five years from the date of the first and second warrants, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$128,400 (\$0.2568 per share), 0217.
-During the three months and six months ended June 30, 2017, the Company recorded a (credit) charge to operations of (\$42,389) and \$13,568, respectively, with respect to these warrants.
+The second warrant vested on September 14, 2017 and is exercisable for a period of five years from the date of grant at \$2.00 per share.
+The fair value of the first and second warrants, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$128,400 (\$0.2568 per share) and \$127,850 (\$0.2557 per share), respectively.
+The Company re-measured the non-vested stock options to fair value at the end of each reporting period through September 30, 2017.
+During the three months and nine months ended September 30, 2017, the Company recorded charges to operations of \$15,960 and \$29,528, respectively, with respect to these warrants.